Optimal regularity and nondegeneracy of a free boundary problem related to the fractional Laplacian: Introduction

+where $(x,y)$ lies in the upper half space $\mathbb{R}^n \times \mathbb{R_+}$, and $0 < \sigma, \gamma < 1$, subject to $u \geq 0$.
+We are interested in the properties of $u$ along the hyperplane $\{y=0\}$.
+The first term of the energy functional is related to the fractional Laplace operator, and the second is thought of as imposing an energy penalty when $u>0$.
+When the local values of $u$ are sufficiently small (say, on $\partial B_1 \cap \{y>0\}$), the set $\{u=0\}$ is nontrivial, lying on $\{y=0\}$.
+The boundary of that set in the topology of $\mathbb{R}^n$ (that is, the $x$ variable only) is called the free boundary.

+We prove that in any neighborhood of a free boundary point, our minimizer is bounded by a power of the distance to the free boundary; specifically, if 0 is a free boundary point, then $\sup_{x\in B_r} u(x,0) \leq C r^\beta$.
+When combined with interior estimates, this gives the $C^\beta$ regularity of energy minimizers with a Holder seminorm that depends only on the distance to the free boundary.
+The exponent $\beta = \frac{2\sigma}{2-\gamma} $ is the critical scaling exponent for the problem.
+This is called the \textit{optimal regularity} of $u$, since we also prove the \textit{non-degenerate} nature of $u$, namely, that in any ball of radius $r$ about a free boundary point, $\sup_{x\in B_r} u(x,0) \geq C r^\beta$ for a constant $C$ that depends only on $n,\sigma,$ and $\gamma$.
+In the course of proving the optimal regularity, we prove and use an improvement on the boundary Harnack inequality of Caffarelli, Fabes, Mortola, and Salsa \cite{C-F-M-S}, which may be of interest even to those not working in free boundaries.

+The motivation for the problem comes from the intersection of the study of nonlocal integrodifferential operators like the fractional Laplacian and the study of one-phase free boundary problems.

-In the theory of one-phase free boundary problems arising from the minimization of energy for the \textit{classical} Laplacian, Alt and Caffarelli \cite{A-C} analyzed minimizers of the energy $J(u) = \int (\nabla u)^2 + \chi_{u > 0} dx$ subject to non-negative Dirichlet data, while the study of the free boundary arising from minimizers of the energy $J(u) = \int \frac{(\nabla u)^2}{2} + u dx$ with non-negative Dirichlet data is encompassed by the study of the obstacle problem.
+In the theory of one-phase free boundary problems arising from the minimization of energy for the \textit{classical} Laplacian, Alt and Caffarelli \cite{A-C} analyzed minimizers of the energy $J(u) = \frac{1}{2} \int (\nabla u)^2 + \chi_{u > 0} dx$ subject to non-negative Dirichlet data, while the study of the free boundary arising from minimizers of the energy $J(u) = \int \frac{(\nabla u)^2}{2} + u dx$ with non-negative Dirichlet data is encompassed by the study of the obstacle problem.
 An intermediate case is the case studied by Alt and Phillips \cite{A-P}, which is that of the free boundary for minimizers of $J(u) = \int \frac{(\nabla u)^2}{2} + u^\gamma dx$, where $0<\gamma<1$.
 In a heuristic sense, we can view the Alt-Caffarelli problem as the case of $\gamma = 0$, and the case $\gamma =1$ as a special case of the obstacle problem.
+The fractional case of the Alt-Caffarelli problem was recently analyzed in \cite{C-R-S}; that paper was the direct inspiration for this one.

 The problem we study is the analogue of the problem of Alt and Phillips for the fractional, rather than standard, Laplace operator.
 The current article only covers the regularity and nondegeneracy of energy minimizers, and is thus properly the analogue of Phillips' work in \cite{P-1} and part of \cite{P-2}.
+The results in \cite{P-1} were extended by Giaquinta and Giusti to the two phase case \cite{Giaquinta-Giusti}.

 The fractional Laplace is a nonlocal integral operator, taking the form

 This operator has a corresponding energy given by